sbenhaim/mpls/README.md

 ### mpls args

-In case you care, you can send args when creating `mpls`.
+In case you care, you can provide args when creating `mpls`.
 One arg defines the nrepl port (default 51580), two args define the number of inlets and outlets you want (you get an extra info outlet, no extra charge!).
 Three args set `port`, `n-inlets`, `n-outlets`.
 Weird scheme, isn't it.

 ```
 [mxj mpls 1235 5 5]